stephband/scribe/README.md

 #### `type="json"`

+Mimetype or type of data to fetch from `src` or to parse from text content.
 Scribe supports 3 types of data:

 - "application/json", or just "json"
 - "text/x-abc", or just "abc"
-- "text/x-sequence", or just "sequence"
+- "sequence"

 #### `src="url"`

-A URL of some sequence data in JSON, ABC or Scribe's own sequence text format.
+A URL of some sequence data in JSON or ABC.

 #### `clef="treble"`